Integrated Resource Plan

 The RRC develops Integrated Resource Plans for the entire Railbelt grid.
 These plans detail what energy generation, storage, system control, and transmission assets should be developed over the coming years.

 The IRP is governed by Alaska Statute AS 42.05.780 and Alaska Administrative Code 3 AAC 46 Article 2.
-The RRC Board Procedure BPR603 (currently under development) defines the IRP process.
+The RRC Board adopted Board Procedure BPR603 during the September 29, 2025 Board meeting, the procedure defines the IRP process.

 What is an IRP